kbx81/Boldport-Touchy/BoldportTouchyIOFirmware/README.md

  - Byte 1: Bits 0 through 5 indicate new states for LEDs 1 through 6, respectively.
  - Byte 2: Intensity for LED1, set only if indicated by bit 0 of byte 0.
  - Byte 3: Intensity for LED6, set only if indicated by bit 5 of byte 0.
-Note that bytes 2 and 3 must be sent even if they are not used.
-Other bits not accounted for above are ignored.
+<p>Note that bytes 2 and 3 must be sent even if they are not used.
+Other bits not accounted for above are ignored.</p>

 When reading/receiving from Touchy with this firmware, four bytes will be sent as follows:
  - Byte 0: Bit 7 always set